-Feeling the Necessity to take the Future our community in our own Hands
+Feeling the Necessity to take the Future of our community in our own Hands

 NOTHING ABOUT US, WITHOUT US!